united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 weight: 5000
 ---

-The next big step is to use the UMH on a virtual machine or an edge device in your production and connect your production assets.
-However, we understand that you might want to understand a little bit more about the United Manufacturing Hub first.
-So, you can either read more about our product, deep-dive into your local installation, or continue with the deployment in production.
-You can use the guide below to get started with the UMH in production and connect a few machines to a single instance.
+Discover the power of the United Manufacturing Hub (UMH) — where efficiency meets insight.
+Whether you're eager to dive into local/production deployment or just wish to explore more about our product, the choice is yours.

 ## Check out our community